Best of Hannity: Always Fighting for America - 7.4

 I mean, it was never to a point where they were like we are.

-And uh I I think in one sense we could talk about past administrations.
+I think in one sense we could talk about past administrations.

 Tremendous amount of money.

-Probably the worst deal I've ever seen, worse than NAFTA, and I think NAFTA is pretty bad, worse than the WTO, the World Trade Organization, which frankly built China in addition to the money that we gave them all the time.
+Worse than the WTO, the World Trade Organization, which frankly built China in addition to the money that we gave them all the time.

-You know, I mean, uh, these were terrible deals, but I would say that the Iran deal was one of the worst I've ever seen.
+You know, I mean, these were terrible deals, but I would say that the Iran deal was one of the worst I've ever seen.

-It was just present.
+It was just presidential.

 This must be approved by Congress.

-I wanted I I would think anybody would want it approved by Congress.
+I would think anybody would want it approved by Congress.

-But since we took out of that deal, we got out of that deal.
+But since we took out of that deal, we got out of that deal, I think Iran is a much different place.

 I don't think they're looking so much to the Mediterranean and Syria and Yemen.

-Uh they're starting to pull people out of Yemen, they're starting to pull people out of Syria.
+They're starting to pull people out of Syria.

-They you know, it's a whole different thing.
+You know, it's a whole different thing.

-Now, I did it for nuclear, but one of the side benefits is you take a look, a serious look, and Iran is not the country that it was three or four months ago when they were much more emboldened.
+But one of the side benefits is you take a look, a serious look, and Iran is not the country that it was three or four months ago when they were much more emboldened.

 Well, certainly sanctions played a big part.